ortall0201/deep_research_paper_chat_ortal/README.md

 ```

 The system will:
-1. Start with a default research query about AI trends
+1. Start with the default message: "help me researching on the latest trends in ai"
+2. Add the user message to conversation history with timestamp
-2. Route the message through intent classification
+3. Route the message through GPT-4.1 mini intent classification
-3. Conduct research or provide conversation response
+4. Either conduct deep research (with academic database search) or provide conversational response
-4. Maintain message history for context
+5. Maintain persistent message history for context across interactions

+### Utility Functions

+The main.py file also includes utility functions:

+- **`kickoff()`**: Initializes and runs the `DeepResearchFlow` with tracing enabled
+- **`plot()`**: Generates a visual representation of the flow structure
+- **Direct execution**: Running `python main.py` calls `kickoff()` for immediate flow execution

 ## Example Usage